akrzos/cfme-performance/ansible/install/README.md

 # Install

 Playbooks for installing/configuring associated infrastructure with Performance Analysis and Testing of CFME/Miq.
-Also playbooks for automating importing new CFME/Miq appliances into RHEVM.  **This is mostly a WIP.**
+Also playbooks for automating importing new CFME/Miq appliances into RHEVM.

 **Table of Contents**
 ========